9 out of 9 people found this review helpfulwrite a review of this game

 The game is very linear, the main quests are always the same and you have very few sub-quests - actually, no sub-quests worth mentioning.
 The story is paper-thin: there are a couple of nice twists, but the plot isn't very involving and is also quite slow-moving.
 You can't decide almost anything during the game, you'll have to kill everybody you are supposed to kill, and you can't kill anybody you are not supposed to kill.

-In short, Icewind Dale is a throwback to old times - a really well-executed one, but a throwback nevertheless.
-Your final evaluation of this game would entirely depend on how much you like to see an old-school dungeon crawler revitalized with a superb engine.
+In short, Icewind Dale is a throwback - a well-executed one, but a throwback nevertheless.
+Your final evaluation of this game would entirely depend on how much you like to see a fairly primitive, simple crawler revitalized with a superb engine.